babelsociety/website/content/blog/name/index.md

 +++
 title = "Meaning of the name"
-description = "Why we chose this name" weight = 7
+description = "Why we chose Babel as a name" weight = 7

 [extra]